 - Pet the Dog: She's very much a villain, but she genuinely cares about Euphemia and Guilford.

-- Princesses Prefer Pink: Cornelia prefers her pink-haired, often-pink-attired sister Euphemia to pretty much anyone or anything else in the world.
+- Princesses Prefer Pink: Cornelia prefers her pink-haired, often-pink-attired sister Euphemia to anyone or anything else in the world.

 - Princesses Rule: Takes over as Viceroy of Area 11 after Prince Clovis's death and before turning it over to her sister Euphemia.